Stage 4 reading - Text features

 Full task descriptions are included in the resource, available for download on this page.

-Students complete brackets matching activities, linking definition, use and example (three activities).
+Students complete brackets matching activities, linking definition, use and example.

-Students analyse how punctuation is used to impact meaning for the reader (two activities).
+Students analyse how punctuation is used to impact meaning for the reader.

-Student identify how authors use different types of font style to draw attention to vocabulary for different purposes (one activity).
+Student identify how authors use different types of font style to draw attention to vocabulary for different purposes.

-Students identify key features of imaginative, informative and persuasive texts (three activities).
+Students identify key features of imaginative, informative and persuasive texts.